ingted/websharper.dcfsharp-oct2013/README.md

+# DCFSharp.Oct2013

 This is the starter code for D.C. area F# Meetup on October 23, 2013.
-It showcases building simple interactive browser animations with F#/WebSharper.

-The starter code implements the **boids**, a simple artificial bird flocking algorithm in F#/WebSharper running natively in the browser in JavaScript over Canvas.
+It showcases building simple interactive browser animations with F#/WebSharper by implementing 2D **boids**, a simple artificial bird flocking algorithm running natively in the browser in JavaScript over Canvas.
 We hope to get creative tweaking the code over the course of the session.

-## Key Points
+## Highlights

 * JavaScript is the new portable assembly language
 * F# much more *fun* to work with than JavaScript, no?
 * F# gives types without making you type them..
 * WebSharper makes using F# for both server (CLR) and client (JS) easy
-* Starting from screwed up imperative APIs (Canvas), it is easy to "functionalize" a bit in F#
+* Starting from screwed up imperative APIs (`Canvas`), it is easy to "functionalize" a bit in F#
 * Performance on modern browsers surprisingly good without optimization
 * Can use meta-programming to get more performance
+* Bright future for performant x-platform JS apps: `WebGL`, `asm.js`

 ## Requirements